brandlewco/jesserieser-hugo-cc/content/about/_index.md

 row_alignment: between
 collection_cover_mobile: https://d1sf55qlb7p6hz.cloudfront.net/bio_final-5.jpg
 about_bio: >-
-  **Bio** Jesse was born in the Ozarks — an 80s kid with a Midwestern upbringing in Springfield, Missouri.
+  **Bio**<br>Jesse was born in the Ozarks — an 80s kid with a Midwestern upbringing in Springfield, Missouri.
 At Arizona State University he majored in photography and art history while attending the Herberger Institute of Art and Design.
 His world has been shaped by his artistic parents: a mother who is a painter and educator and a father who draws and paints; they exposed him to